ochuluunsukh/pet-friendly-restaurants/README.md

 - **Restaurant Management**:
   - Restaurant can register their restaurants as pet-friendly.
-  - Each restaurant should include details such as name, address, category, rating, and pet policies.
+  - Each restaurant should include details such as name, address, rating, and pet policies.

 - **Search and Filter**:
-  - Customers can search for restaurants by location, category, or specific pet policies.
+  - Customers can search for restaurants by address or specific pet policies.
   - Filters should include options like "pet menu available," "pet play area," etc.

 - **Reviews and Ratings**: